-These tips for giving out business cards will also come in handy for new and seasoned licensees:
+These tips for giving out business cards will also come in handy:

-- Always have your business cards on hand: Business card exchanges and business socializing can often take place at strange times and places and don’t hand out more than one card per contact, unless asked.
+- Always have your business cards on hand.
+Business card exchanges and business socializing can often take place at strange times and places.

-- Be courteous when offering your card: For example, it’s nicer to ask, May I give you my business card? rather than to say “Here, take my card!”
+- Be courteous when offering your card.
+It’s nicer to ask, May I give you my business card? rather than to say “Here, take my card!”

-- Always give your card to someone who asks for it: When someone asks for your card, be polite and ask for a card in return.
-When the person you are giving your card to does not have a card of their own, offer two of your cards and ask them to write their contact information on the backside of one of yours and then return that card to you.
+- Always give your card to someone who asks for it.
+When someone asks for your card, be polite and ask for their card in return.
+If the person you are giving your card to does not have a card of their own, offer two of your cards and ask them to write their contact information on the backside and return it to you.

-- Don’t slide your card across the conference table: When seated at a conference table, always try to stand up and hand your card to each individual as introductions are made; don’t slide or push your card across the table to all who are in attendance.
+- Don’t slide your card across the conference table!
+When seated at a conference table, always try to stand up and hand your card to each individual as introductions are being made.

-- Give everyone a card: When in a group, if you offer one person a card, offer your card to all who are present.
+- When in a group, if you offer one person a card, offer it to all who are present.